-.
-Description The subjects comprise a detached chalet villa.
-Accommodation Accommodation on GROUND FLOOR:- Entrance Hallway, Living Room, Kitchen/Family Room, Sitting Room/Bedroom 4, Shower Room and Conservatory.
-FIRST FLOOD: Split Lovel Landing Redroom 1 Redroom FIRST FLOOR:- Split Level Landing, Bedroom 1, Bedroom, 2, Bedroom 3 and Family Bathroom.
-Gross internal floor area (m2) Gross Internal Floor Area 142m2 or thereby.
-Neighbourhood and location The subjects are located within the Newton Mearns district of Glasgow where surrounding properties are of similar design, vintage and character.
+Description The subjects comprise an end terraced villa.
+Accommodation GROUND FLOOR - Lounge, Kitchen, Dining Room, Study, Utility Room and Shower Room.
+FIRST FLOOR - Three Bedrooms and Bathroom.
+Gross internal floor area (m2) 105m2 or thereby.
+Neighbourhood and location The subjects are located within the Bishopbriggs district of Glasgow where surrounding properties are of similar design, vintage and character.
 Adequate local shopping, educational and transport facilities are available.
-Age 50 years approximately.
-Weather Dry and clear.
-Weather Dry and clear.
-Chimney stacks Visually inspected with the aid of binoculars where January States appropriate.
-There is a single stack which would appear to be of brick construction rendered externally.
+Age 1930.
+Weather Dry and bright.
+Chimney stacks The chimney stacks have been removed.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof was seen to be of multi pitched design overlaid with concrete tiles.
-The roof incorporates dorner projections to both front and rear which have flat sections of roofing thought to be overlaid with mineralised felt.
-Access to the principal roof space is by way of a hatch and ladder provision within the ceiling of the upper landing.
-This revealed a timber framed roof structure which was found to be partly floored providing storage accommodation.
-Our inspection was carried out from the hatch only.
-Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-Rainwater fittings are formed in uPVC materials.
+The roof is of pitched timber construction externally clad in tiles.
+Access can be gained to the roof void via a hatch within the bedroom.
+Only an extremely limited inspection was possible of the area due to being floored and lined and with contents stored within.
+Rainwater fittings Visually inspected with the aid of binoculars where Namwatai manga appropriate.
+The rainwater system is of PVC and cast iron design.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main walls would appear to be of traditional cavity brick/block construction rendered externally.
-L
+The main walls are of cavity brick construction externally rendered.
+No access was gained to the gable of the extension.
+Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
+Random windows were opened and closed where possible.
+Doors and windows were not forced open.
+The windows are of uPVC double glazed design.
+External decorations Visually inspected.
+External accordions Paint finished and decorated external surfaces will require redecoration on a regular basis.
+Conservatories / porches N/A